mirrorctl/mirrorctl/cmd/mirrorctl/USAGE.md

-How to configure and run go-apt-mirror
+How to configure and run mirrorctl
 ======================================

 Synopsis
 --------

 ```
-go-apt-mirror [flags] [mirror-ids...]
+mirrorctl [flags] [mirror-ids...]
-go-apt-mirror [command]
+mirrorctl [command]
 ```

-go-apt-mirror is a console application for creating and maintaining mirrors of Debian package repositories.
+mirrorctl is a console application for creating and maintaining mirrors of Debian package repositories.
 Run it in your shell, or use `sudo -u USER` to run it as USER.

-If `mirror-ids` arguments are given, go-apt-mirror updates only the specified Debian repository mirrors.
+If `mirror-ids` arguments are given, mirrorctl updates only the specified Debian repository mirrors.
 With no arguments, it updates all mirrors defined in the configuration file.